William Cholmondeley, 3rd Marquess of Cholmondeley: Family and education

 Cholmondeley was the younger of two sons born to George, Fourth Earl of Cholmondeley, who was created the first Marquess of Cholmondeley in 1815.
 His mother was Lady Georgiana Charlotte, second daughter and co-heir of Peregrine Bertie, 3rd Duke of Ancaster and Kesteven.
 He was a direct descendant of Sir Robert Walpole, the first Prime Minister of Great Britain.

 Like his grandfather, and his elder brother, Cholmondeley was educated at Eton.
 He then attended Christ Church, Oxford, but apparently left without a degree, as was relatively common among his generation.
 Cholmondeley's elder brother, George, succeeded to his father's title in 1827 as the 2nd Marquess of Cholmondeley.

 Career

 In 1822, Cholmondeley was elected to the House of Commons for Castle Rising, a seat he held until 1832, when the constituency was abolished by the Reform Bill.
 He remained out of Parliament for the next twenty years.
 In 1852, Cholmondeley was again successful for South Hampshire, representing it for the next five years until 1857.

 Cholmondeley was a member of the Canterbury Association from 27 March 1848.

 In 1870, Cholmondeley succeeded to his elder brother's title as the third Marquess of Cholmondeley and entered the House of Lords.

 Marriage and issue

-On 28 February 1825, Cholmondeley married Marcia Emma Georgiana Arbuthnot, daughter of Charles Arbuthnot, at Cholmondeley House, which was then in Piccadilly, London.
+On 28 February 1825, Cholmondeley married his first cousin once-removed, Marcia Emma Georgiana Arbuthnot, daughter of Charles Arbuthnot, and Marcia Arbuthnot at Cholmondeley House, which was then in Piccadilly, London.
+She was the granddaughter of Hester Lisle, lady-in-waiting to Queen Caroline, and a famous witness at the 1806 trial proceedings of Queen Caroline's alleged adultery.
+The very same Hester Lisle was the daughter of George Cholmondeley, Viscount Malpas and thus paternal aunt of the 3rd Marquess.
 They had eight children, of whom only two daughters survived him: